ditrit/leto-modelizer-plugin-core/guides/documentations/configuration.md

 - `keysBinding`: Define key binding for actions.
 - `i18n`: Define all specific translations of your plugin.

+## Logo of your plugin

+If you want a specific icon for your plugin, you have to add `logo.svg` inside folder `public/icons`.

 ## Tag your plugin

 To help users understand the usage of your plugin, you can tag it using two types of tags: